Estimated reading time: 4 minutes

 Depending on the size of the organization, and the census of employees, those annual increases can be very high.

-I’ve been in organizations that increases have been as low as 5% and as high as 20% in a single year.
+I’ve been in organizations where increases have been as low as 5% and as high as 20% in a single year.

 So what can organizations do to help control these rising costs?